ramraj07/ramrajv.com/src/posts/2023-03-16-chatgpt-spitballing-fundamental-physics-theories/index.md

 date: '2023-03-16'
 tag: Science
 tag_color: darkgreen
+excerpt: I challenged ChatGPT(4) to think like Einstein and come up with new theories of physics.
+---
 I first chatted up ChatGPT(4) about what made Einstein special, and challenged it to think of new theories like Einstein would given all we know, and the conversation went as below:
----

 Me: Can you think like Einstein and spitball some hypothesis that tries to unify physics?
 Given all we know now about it.